Save big (up to $1,875) on small business tools with our free membership, business.com+

 Many website builders and online store platforms offer free trials so that you can test a service before committing long term.
 You may also want to conduct a demo with each platform to ask very specific questions while learning what the platform has to offer.

-Marc Prosser contributed to this article.
+Skye Schooley and Marc Prosser contributed to the reporting and writing of this article.

 Did you find this content helpful?